 Credit processes in consumer banking are driven by approved product programs for each of the products that the Bank is offering.
 In Product Programs, the Bank approves maximum levels of credit exposure to a set of customers with similar characteristics, profiles and / or product needs, under clearly defined standard terms and conditions.
 This is an operationally efficient approach to managing credit where credit risks and expected returns lend themselves to a template approach or predictable portfolio behavior in terms of yield, delinquency and charge offs.
 Given the high volume environment, automated tracking and reporting mechanisms are important here to identify trends in portfolio behavior and to initiate timely adjustments.
 The Bank has a robust MIS system that allows it to track its Retail Credit Portfolios effectively and take timely action, where required, to maintain asset quality.
-All retail portfolio quality and high-risk exposures periodically, including the weighted risk grade of the portfolio
+All retail portfolios are monitored regularly at a highly segmented level.
+Top management monitors overall portfolio quality and high-risk exposures periodically, including the weighted risk grade of the portfolio.